karlstolley/wsi/syllabus/_projects/project-01.md

 complaints, and the alderman's response to or resolution of the complaint.

 **ITMD 567 students** will research, invent, or discover some kind of business-oriented system and then deliver it as a shaped system and pitch.
+If public data is available, but not in API form, you can pitch a data-scraping setup as part of your system.